bsoung/xianghorse_view_tool/README.md

 # XianghorseViewTool

-Various view specific methods for the Xiang Horse website.
+A ruby gem that contains various view specific methods for the Xiang Horse website.
 Currently supports generating a copyright tag.

 ## Installation